 In some cases, an attorney can file a motion to withdraw or quash the warrant.
 In other cases, the attorney will tell you to turn yourself in immediately.
 The attorney can represent you at the first appearance before the court which occurs shortly after you surrender on the warrant.

 The best way that you can resolve an outstanding arrest warrant is to speak to an experienced criminal defense attorney.
-The Skinner Law Firm helps clients throughout the criminal process in West Chester and Chester County as well as surrounding areas in Delaware County, Lancaster County, and Montgomery County.
+The Skinner Law Firm helps clients throughout the criminal process in West Chester and Chester County as well as surrounding areas.

 Michael J. Skinner can help you determine whether a warrant has been issued for your arrest and the best way to resolve the warrant.
 He can also represent you on the underlying charge as you fight for the best possible result.
 Contact us at (610) 436-1410 to discuss your case during a free and confidential consultation.